TINY-KE/QDSP-SLAM/README.md

-# This repository contains the open-source implementation of the paper  **"QDSP-SLAM: Indoor Object Oriented SLAM Coupling Dual Quadrics and Deep Shape Priors."**
+## Open-source implementation of the paper  **"QDSP-SLAM: Indoor Object Oriented SLAM Coupling Dual Quadrics and Deep Shape Priors."**

+## Comprehensive usage instructions are currently being prepared and will be made available soon.

 ![QDSP-SLAM](figures/1.png)
 *Figure 1: QDSP-SLAM.*